 |---|---|---|---|

-| 750/1000 Gold (18 Karats) | Maximum brilliance, highly durable, hypoallergenic | Baptism Medal, ID Bracelet to Keep for a Lifetime | Yellow, white, rose |
+| 750/1000 Gold (18 Karat) | Maximum brilliance, very durable, hypoallergenic | Baptism Medal, ID Bracelet to Cherish for a Lifetime | Yellow, white, rose |

-| 375/1000 Gold (9 Karats) | More affordable, holds up well over time | Baby Jewelry on a Budget | Yellow, white |
+| 375/1000 Gold (9 Karats) | More accessible, holds up well over time | Baby Jewelry on a Budget | Yellow, white |

-| Solid 925 Silver | Contemporary, easy to care for, accessible | ID Bracelet, baby bracelet, casual mom jewelry | Silver |
+| Solid 925/1000 Silver | Contemporary, easy to care for, accessible | ID Bracelet, Baby Bracelet, Casual Mom Jewelry | Silver |

 | You are… | Recommended Jewelry for Baby | Recommended Jewelry for Mom |